Worcestershire: Summary of main changes

-These settlements were historically part of the county as noted above, that now fall under the counties of Warwickshire and West Midlands.
+These settlements were historically part of the county as noted above, that now fall under the counties of Warwickshire, West Midlands or Gloucestershire.

 Physical geography

 The Malvern Hills, which run from the south of the county into Herefordshire, are made up mainly of volcanic igneous rocks and metamorphic rocks, some of which date from more than 1,200 million years ago.
 They are designated as an Area of Outstanding Natural Beauty (AONB).
 The Worcestershire Beacon, which at 425 metres is the highest point in the county, lies in this range.

 The rest of the county consists of undulating hills and farmland stretching either side of the Severn valley.
 The Severn is the United Kingdom's longest river and flows through Bewdley, Stourport-on-Severn and Worcester.
-The River Avon flows through the Worcestershire town on Evesham and joins the Severn at Tewkesbury, Gloucestershire.
+The River Avon flows through the Worcestershire town of Evesham and joins the Severn at Tewkesbury, Gloucestershire.

 Several coniferous and deciduous woodlands are located in the north of the county.
 The Vale of Evesham runs through the south of the county and to its south are the Cotswolds AONB.